r-xue/pipeline/doc/selfcal_workflow.md

 eb3_targets.ms
 ```

-the "MS working copies" generated and used by `hifv_selfcal` will be
+the "rebinned MS working copies" generated and used by `hifv_selfcal` will be

 ```console
 eb1_targets.04287+1801.spw16_18_20_22_24_26_28_30.selfcal.ms